webrecorder/pywb/docs/manual/configuring.rst

 Extensions to pywb can override ``proxy_route_request()`` to provide custom handling, such as setting the collection dynamically or based on external data sources.

 See the `wsgiprox README <https://github.com/webrecorder/wsgiprox/blob/master/README.rst>`_ for additional details on setting a proxy resolver.

-For more information on custom certificate authority (CA) installation, the `mitmproxy certificate page <http://docs.mitmproxy.org/en/stable/certinstall.html>`_ provides a good overview for installing a custom CA on different platforms.

 Compatibility: Redirects, Memento, Flash video overrides